 Collecting data and creating dashboards or reports is a time-consuming process.
 But with our tools, you can combine all of your affiliate marketing data into one comprehensive dashboard.

 By taking one glance at the dashboard, you will see in real time how your marketing campaigns and website are performing.
 You will face no steep learning curves since working with the data and tweaking your queries is made easy and straightforward for everyone, especially marketers.

 How to understand whether your content is worth it?

 “Content marketing is a commitment, not a campaign.”
 Before you decide to monetize your blog with affiliate links, you first need to build a loyal audience who wants to read your content.
 While Google’s algorithms dictate which websites appear in the top results for each search query, they were actually designed to reward publishers who create the most outstanding content.

 To boost your blog’s performance and drive affiliate sales, your content needs to answer the questions that your potential leads are searching for.
-Only then you should start optimizing your content for conversions with the help of this SEO reporting Google Data Studio template.
+Only then you should start optimizing your content for conversions with the help of this SEO reporting template for Google Data Studio.

 With this template, you can analyze your affiliate blog or website against competitors on key metrics such as MOZ rank, page authority, domain authority, and the number of external links.

 Savvy affiliate marketers leverage PPC to acquire traffic to their website and convert visitors into paying customers.
 While it’s getting more and more difficult to reach your audience organically, paid advertising can be your way to rank for competitive and difficult keywords.
 When done right, PPC will help you bring in qualified leads and climb at the top of your niche.